versatica/mediasoup-website/_includes/mediasoup/api/Peer.md

 * Read only

-An Array with the list of [Transport](#Transport) instances associated to the `peer` in the order in which they were created.
+An Array with the list of [WebRtcTransport](#WebRtcTransport) instances associated to the `peer` in the order in which they were created.

 #### peer.producers
 {: #peer-producers .code}